Jérémy Ménez: Senior

 On 5 August 2010, Ménez was called up to the senior team for the first time by new manager Laurent Blanc for the team's friendly against Norway on 11 August 2010.
 He made his international debut in the match starting on the right wing as France were defeated 2–1.
 On 9 February 2011, Ménez assisted on the only goal, scored by Karim Benzema, in the team's 1–0 win over Brazil at the Stade de France.
 After appearing regularly in qualifying for UEFA Euro 2012, on 29 May 2012, Ménez was named to the squad to participate in the competition.
 On 5 June, in the team's final warm-up friendly ahead of the Euro, he scored his first international goal in a 4–0 shutout win over Estonia.
 At Euro 2012, Ménez made his debut at a senior international competition on 15 June in the team's second group stage match against Ukraine.
 In the contest, he started and scored France's opening goal in a 2–0 victory.

 Personal life

 He has two children: a daughter, Maëlla (born 2012) and a son, Menzo (born 2014).
+Their mother, Émilie Nef Naf is the winner of the third season of reality TV show Secret Story.